aman-20232703/networking-cisco-packet-tracer-/README.md

 ## TCP/IP (Transmission Control Protocol/Internet Protocol)
 TCP/IP stands for Transmission Control Protocol/Internet Protocol.
 It is a set of communication protocols used to connect devices on the internet and most other computer networks.

-<b>• IP (Internet Protocol)<b> is responsible for addressing and routing packets of data so they can travel across networks and arrive at the correct destination.
+<b>• IP (Internet Protocol)</b> is responsible for addressing and routing packets of data so they can travel across networks and arrive at the correct destination.

-<b>• TCP (Transmission Control Protocol)<b> ensures reliable delivery of data by establishing a connection, checking for errors, and managing data packets in the correct order.
+<b>• TCP (Transmission Control Protocol)</b> ensures reliable delivery of data by establishing a connection, checking for errors, and managing data packets in the correct order.

 ## FTP (File Transfer Protocol)
 • FTP is a protocol used to transfer files between computers over a network.